quantopian/PenguinDome/README.md

 between the client and server, so access to them should be restricted to the people in your organization who need them.
-The `download_release` endpoint can be restricted using IP ranges or password authentication, as explained in `server/settings.yml.template`, or of course you can use a firewall on the server itself to restrict access to your internal IPs.
+The `download_release` endpoint can be restricted using IP ranges or password authentication, as explained in below in "Server authentication", or of course you can use a firewall on the server itself to restrict access to your internal IPs.

 Configuration
 -------------